jfdoyle3/simple_api/README.md

-# Starter Repository Template

-This Repository has a customized gitignore file
-ignores:
-VS CODE, Visual Studio, Eclipse IDE, Intellij IDEA, Python, Gradle, Maven.

-- added Visual Studio in gitignore 1/31/2023
+# Simple API web server

+This is a simple REST server that is used for testing in coding projects that uses API.